Sagebox/Sagebox-rs/README.md

 ## Support Sagebox

-Sagebox is developed independently to explore new directions in expressive, procedural-first GUI programming for Rust.
+Sagebox is actively developed and welcomes early support from developers and contributors.
+Supporting the project helps prioritize key improvements, expand cross-platform capabilities, and maintain the momentum of a long-term, high-performance GUI system purpose-built for Rust.

-If you'd like to support continued development:
+If Sagebox feels like something worth supporting, consider contributing to its continued development:

 - **[GitHub Sponsors](https://github.com/sponsors/YOUR_USERNAME)** — One-time or recurring donations.
-- **[OpenCollective (Coming Soon)]** — For larger or institutional support, with public transparency.
+- **[OpenCollective (Coming Soon)]** — For larger or institutional support with public transparency.

-Your support helps fund new features, improve documentation, and prioritize cross-platform compatibility.
+Your support helps fund new features, improve documentation, and prioritize cross-platform compatibility, along with other planned improvements.

 ## Contributing